TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     (V.6.11.1 Changes) (1.14.4 Minecraft)

+    Structures:
+·Made Ravines and Cave Cavities more optimized so it should reduce generation time by a bit.

     Internal:
 ·Changed this mod's version info displayed when in the mod tab in Forge to show the MC version as well.
 (1.14.4-6.11.1 instead of just 6.11.1)